Day and Temporary Labor Service Agency FAQ

 Under Illinois law, third-party clients are required to provide day or temporary laborers with a Verification Form that contains the date, the day or temporary laborer's name, the work location, and the hours worked on that day.
 IDOL provides a template Verification Form, but employers are not required to use that specific form.
 The Illinois Department of Labor would deem a third-party client to be in compliance with the Work Verification requirement specified in Section 30(a-1) of the Act, if the third-party client implements a time keeping system that allows a laborer to print daily a record of the time that such laborer clocked in and out that day, or, in the alternative, to print a daily and on demand summary of the total hours such laborer worked that day, and assuming the requisite employee identification is provided.

-Section 42 of the Act (new) says “Upon request, a third-party client to which a day or laborer has been assigned for more than 90 calendar days shall be obligated to timely provide the day and temporary labor service agency with all necessary information related to job duties, pay, and benefits of directly hired employees necessary for the day and temporary labor service agency to comply with this section.
-The failure by a third-party client to provide any of the information required under this section shall constitute a notice violation by the third-party client under Section 95.”
+Section 42 of the Act (new) requires a third-party client to which a day or laborer has been assigned for more than 90 calendar days to “timely provide the day and temporary labor service agency with all necessary information” related to job duties and pay of directly hired employees necessary for the day and temporary labor service agency to calculate the rate of pay for a comparable directly hired employee who performs the same or substantially similar work.
+The failure by a third-party client to provide any of the information required under this section shall constitute a notice violation by the third-party client under Section 95.

 If a day and temporary labor service agency and a third-party client decide to modify their contracts to accommodate or govern this requirement, please be aware that such contractual provisions are not under the purview of IDOL.